SophieDeBenedetto/blog/introducing-railway-ipc.md

-# Introducing Railway IPC: Ruby and Elixir Packages for Inter-App Communication
+# Railway Messaging Part I: Introducing Ruby and Elixir Packages for Inter-App Communication

 ## You Want IPC